Estimated Reading Time: 10 Minutes

 What you can and can’t do

-To expand on that, if you are in fantastic shape and have been training well throughout your whole life and then turn 50, should you drop all of the above?
+To expand on that, if you are in fantastic shape and have been training well throughout your whole life and then turn 50, should you drop all of the types of workouts listed above?
 No, of course not, that would essentially be like inviting an old person to come and live in your body decades early, if you’ve maintained a high level of fitness and athleticism in your 40’s the chances are you will be able to carry that through your 50’s too.

-Where the caution is warranted, is when we try to reprise the abilities of previous decades purely because we have a frame of reference for having been able to do them but have nowhere near the conditioning to perform or recover from that type of training.
+Where caution is warranted, is when we try to reprise the abilities of previous decades purely because we have a frame of reference for having been able to do them but have nowhere near the conditioning to perform or recover from that type of training.

 Let’s take a look at some age specific considerations to help you get to exactly where you want to be with your health & fitness in your 50’s.

 Body recomposition: Many of my online personal training clients will approach me looking to gain muscle and lose body fat.
-This is generally known as recomposition and is the main goal I help people achieve in their 50’s.
+This is generally known as body recomposition and is the main goal I help people achieve in their 50’s.

 The basic methodology of this is the same in your 50’s as it always was, progressive overload with force adaptation as long as you can recover from the stimulus which equates to muscle gain.
 Likewise, steady state cardio will support your fat loss efforts without accompanying fatigue and short HIIT training can be implemented to benefit from the ‘thermic effect of exercise’